sunfounder/ai-lab-kit/docs/source/gpt/gpt_feel.rst

             content=text_send,
          )

 The photoresistor is a sensor whose resistance varies with ambient light intensity.
-Using the Fusion HAT, its analog signal is converted into a digital value that the AI can process.
+Using the Fusion HAT+, its analog signal is converted into a digital value that the AI can process.
 For more details about using the ADC module, refer to :ref:`py_potentiometer`.

 In this project, the AI receives the photoresistor value along with a user query, enabling it to determine whether the environment is suitable for reading.